swcarpentry/git-novice/_episodes/03-create.md

 > ~~~
 > {: .bash}
 >
 > Why is it a bad idea to do this?
-(Notice here that the `planets` project is now also tracking the entire `mars` repository.)
+(Notice here that the `planets` project is now also tracking the entire `moons` repository.)
 > How can Dracula undo his last `git init`?
 >
 > > ## Solution